-- People at Blurton Road did not require regular medicines.
-However, people told us staff supported them to take 'as required' medicines such as pain relief medicines when they needed them. - We saw that medicines were managed safely.
-This included the; ordering, storage, recording and disposal of medicines.
+- People told us staff supported them to take their medicines when they needed them.
+Feedback included, "I get my [prescribed medicine] when I need it" and, "If I have pain, I tell the staff and get a pain tablet". - We saw that medicines were managed safely.
+This included the; ordering, storage, administration, recording and disposal of medicines.